To connect with Gen Z’s purchasing power, you need to understand who they are, what they want and how they want it.

 Our global professionals have the knowledge to help you challenge and disrupt entrenched ways of thinking.
 Whether you want to improve organizational agility; drive value from digital marketing spend; deploy talent effectively across markets; or re-engineer your supply chain for greater flexibility, we have the skills you need to succeed.

-Understand our point of view on key issues in today’s consumer products and retail environment:
+Understand our point of view on key issues in today’s consumer products environment:

 - Adapt to the brand new order

 The traditional consumer products business model is being disrupted by a changing world.
 There is huge potential to create value, but companies need to be prepared to disrupt old ways of thinking.

 We interviewed 285 C-suite executives from leading consumer goods companies to identify what matters in this brand new order and what companies need to do differently in order to win.

 - Leverage opportunities in rapid growth markets

 Rapid growth markets are key to the future growth of consumer products companies.
 Of the one billion people projected to enter the middle class by 2020, two-thirds will come from fast growing economies such as the BRIC grouping (Brazil, Russia, India and China) and other fast-expanding territories including Bangladesh, Indonesia, Mexico, Pakistan, Turkey, Vietnam and Africa.